ahbaxter/Basilisk/README.md

 # Basilisk
-Got tired of my generic OpenGL game engine and decided to make the leap to Vulkan/D3D12.
+Got tired of my generic OpenGL game engine and decided to make the leap to Vulkan.
-I started over completely, so it's probably useful to nobody as is.
+I started over completely, so it's probably only useful for people trying to figure out the API itself.